Canardoux/flutter_sound/doc/player.md

 Those two functions can have two optional parameters :

 - `codec:` for specifying the audio and file format of the file.
-Please refer tohe [Codec compatibility Table](codec.md#actually-the-following-codecs-are-supported-by-flutter_sound) to know which codecs are currently supported.
+Please refer to the [Codec compatibility Table](codec.md#actually-the-following-codecs-are-supported-by-flutter_sound) to know which codecs are currently supported.
 - `whenFinished:()` : A lambda function for specifying what to do when the playback will be finished.

 Very often, the `codec:` parameter is not useful.
 Flutter Sound will adapt itself depending on the real format of the file provided.